anIcedAntFA/linux-setup/README.md

 ## Introduction

-This is my Linux setup 🏕️ and _dotfiles_ 🌋.
+✨ This is my Linux setup and _dotfiles_ ✨.
 Feel free to use it 🚀🚀🚀.

 This is the setting for my personal _laptop_ 💻.
 It may be different if used for a _PC_ 🖥️ or other devices.

-🔥**Be careful**🔥 when copy all settings unless you know what that entails, just read information **in detail** 🥰 for each repository.
+🔥 **Be careful** 🔥 when copy all settings unless you know what that entails, just read information **in detail** 🥰 for each repository.

 Basically, I use: